Thriller — A Cruel Picture August 26, 2019

 1 Hr., 44 Mins.

 ne of the inspirations behind Quentin Tarantino’s Kill Bill (2003-2004) was Thriller — A Cruel Picture (1973), a Swedish rape-and-revenge thriller.
 Aside from a visual homage — an agile villain in Kill Bill, Elle Driver (Daryl Hannah), dons an eye patch, just like the lead in Thriller — little compares.
-Whereas Kill Bill is an exercise in bombastic, frequently funny pulp filmmaking, Thriller, just like its
+Whereas Kill Bill is an exercise in bombastic, frequently funny pulp filmmaking, Thriller, just like its subtitle suggests, is

 The film stars Christina Lindberg, the pixie-ish glamour model, as Madeline, a 15-year-old girl living in rural Sweden.
 The movie, kicking off with a nasty prologue, begins just as she’s been sexually assaulted as a child — a traumatic experience which renders her mute — and starts again a little into her teen years.
 If Madeline experiences anything like happiness in her life, it happens off-screen.